pegaltier/awesome-utils-dev/utils-all/utils-trade.md

 - adx is below 20 then it's a ranging cycle (choppy)
 - adx is above 20 then it's a trending cycle (directionnal)

-## Strat: Rsi
+## Strat: Rsi long term
-- When RSI goes below 45 on a daily timeframe it's bearish. (below 30 hyper bearish but also expect big reverse)
+- When RSI (14 period or more) goes below 45 on a daily timeframe it's bearish. (below 30 hyper bearish but also expect big reverse)
-- When RSI goes above 55 on a daily timeframe it's bullish. (above 70 hyper bullish but also expect big reverse)
+- When RSI (14 period or more) goes above 55 on a daily timeframe it's bullish. (above 70 hyper bullish but also expect big reverse)

+## Strat: Rsi short term
+- When RSI (2 or 3 period) goes below 10 or 20 bullish and bearish when RSI goes above 80 or 90. it works well on indices like SPX500 https://www.youtube.com/watch?v=Qo62oiT0xdg

 ## Strat: Breakout
 - https://www.youtube.com/watch?v=r7gzyEnPTwg Breakout Trading using the Richard Donchian Channel strategy